-4.2.5 Hazardous Operations Support Requirements
+4.2.4 Hazardous Operations Support Requirements

 a.
-The Partner shall participate in the overall integrated scheduling process to coordinate hazardous operations.
+In accordance with Partner's Agreement and this document, the Partner shall participate in the Center's overall integrated scheduling process to coordinate hazardous operations.

 Note: This coordination will include notification to NASA of any fire and emergency support needed for the operation.
-Integrated scheduling at KSC is managed through KSC-PLN-5000 SIMS.
-Spaceport Integrated Master Schedule (SIMS).
+Integrated scheduling at KSC is managed through KSC-PLN-5000 SIMS, Spaceport Integrated Master Schedule (SIMS).

-- b.
-In joint-use facilities, the Partner shall notify NASA of any hazardous clear area that extends beyond the Partner's defined area. - c.
-The Partner shall establish and maintain continuous communication between the NASA operation's control point and the Partner operation when NASA determines that a Partner's hazardous operation may affect personnel or property outside of the Partner's defined area. - d.
-If continuous communication with NASA is required for a Partner's hazardous operation, and continuous communication is lost, the Partner shall stop work and safe the operation.
+b.
+The Partner shall establish and maintain continuous communication between the NASA operation's control point and the Partner operation when NASA determines that a Partner's hazardous operation may affect personnel or property outside of the Partner's defined area.

+c.
+If continuous communication is required for a Partner's hazardous operation, and continuous communication is lost, the Partner shall stop and safe the operation.

 Note: Loss of electrical power needs to be considered when implementing this requirement.
 If the operation uses electrical power for safing or securing, there will need to be back up power capable of safing the system.
+Partners should consider back-up communication methods.

-4.2.6 Pretest and Pretask Briefings
+4.2.5 Pretest and Pretask Briefings

-In the event that NASA personnel/contractors need to enter the Partner's defined area for any reason, Partners shall inform KSC personnel/contractors of any ongoing operations and hazards present in the facility.
+In the event that KSC personnel/contractors need to enter the Partner's defined area for any reason, KSC personnel/contractors shall be specifically informed of any ongoing operations and hazards present in the facility.